The First Step to Solving Problems is to Stop Routing Them in the Most Obvious Direction

 Strategic marketing touches revenue, growth, performance, brand, competition, and alignment.
 Those aren’t marketing categories.
 They’re business categories.
 And they’re the six pillars of WYBP™ for a reason.

-Start with the Problem, Not the Org Chart
+Start with the Problem, Not the Org Chart.

-Whether you’re a CEO focused on revenue growth and EBITDA, a COO trying to systematize operations across expanding markets, or a CHRO rethinking how you attract top talent, the answer starts with a better question.
+Whether you’re a CEO building your legacy, a CFO focused on EBITDA and cash flow, a COO trying to systematize operations across expanding markets, or a CHRO rethinking how you attract top talent, the answer starts with a better question: What’s your BIG problem?

 WYBP™ is built for leadership teams, facilitators, and business advisors, regardless of which side of the org chart you sit on.
-Use it in a strategic planning session, a boardroom, or a one-on-one with your team to start the conversation that matters most.